brand icon May292026

 Accessories for Cowboy Boot Outfits

 When you’re finishing off your cowgirl boot outfits, accessories are really fun to think about.
-You can go all in on western accessories (think brown tones, turquoise, anything that leans into the boot) or you can go totally classic with the gold or silver pieces you already wear with everything else.
+You can go all in on western accessories (think brown tones, turquoise, anything that compliments the boot) or you can go totally classic with the gold or silver pieces you already wear with everything else.
 Both work, and the classic route is what I find myself doing most.

 Here are a few of my favorites across both directions.
 I have a full Mejuri jewelry review if you want to go deeper on the gold pieces.